korekontrol/cloud-tools/README.md

 cloud-tools
 ===========

-A set of utilities for controlling cloud resources via API.
-All calls are made by interface mechanism offered by Fog, therefore is *cloud-independent*.
+A set of utilities by <a href="https://www.korekontrol.eu/">Marek Obuchowicz, KoreKontrol</a>
+for controlling cloud resources via API.
+All calls are made by interface mechanism offered by Fog gem, therefore is *cloud-independent*.

 Current code has been tested with Rackspace Cloud UK only.
 Further feedback welcome.